 Benefits for Winter Sports Fans

-The teachings from India have their meaning even in the cold winter.
+The teachings from warm India also make sense in the cold winter.
 For athletes, yoga can mean an increase in performance both physically and mentally.
 Yoga, in its dynamic form, regenerates and vitalizes the body and mind, and energy is built up and held in the body.
 Not to be ignored is the injury prevention through stronger and more flexible muscles, tendons and ligaments.

 Many athletes train their muscles too one-sided, and the framework of stabilizing deep muscles is often forgotten.
 The dynamic yoga forms like ashtanga train these small muscle groups.
 Ashtanga yoga is athletically challenging, the body is kept in motion by a special breathing technique.